-Every level seems to have a strategy associated with it; some you have to clear the jelly on the left side first, others you have to keep the fruit in the middle columns, and some levels you just hope and pray you get as many striped candies as possible.
+Every level seems to have a strategy associated it; some you have to clear the jelly on the left side first, others you have to keep the fruit in the middle columns, and some levels you just hope and pray you get as many stripped candy as possible.
 Point is, after playing that specific level a few times you start to see what you need to do to overcome it.

 Same theory applies at work.
 You’ve got a huge project that the boss wants done ASAP, but every way you’ve approached it has failed.
 Well, what’s making it fail?
 Is there another way you could approach it?
 Has there been any glimmer of success?
 Focus on that shining moment and see if you can expand on it.
 Don’t let your mistakes get you down, who hasn’t accidentally in the heat of the moment switched a blue to make a 3 combo to the right where if they had gone left, they’d get a chocolate donut/cookie/sprinkle thing.
 Don’t sweat it; just remember for the next time.

 Make a plan of attack with your workload.
-If you know you get busy in the afternoons because that’s when other departments come to you with questions, try to get your must-do assignments done first thing in the morning.
-Or if mid-afternoon is the quietest time in the office, then save all your tedious tasks for that time when you can fully concentrate on the assignment at hand and not on Steve’s morning conference call.
+If you know you get busy in the afternoons because that’s when other departments come to you with questions, try to get you “must do” assignments done first thing in the morning.
+Or if mid-afternoon is the quietest time in the office then save all your tedious tasks for that time when you can fully concentrate on the assignment at hand and not on Steve’s morning conference call.

-The majority of people play Candy Crush on their smartphone or tablet, so it’s easy to become distracted by what’s on TV or Linda’s conversation with Larry about that customer issue during lunch.
+Majority of people play Candy Crush on their smartphone or tablet so it’s easy to become distracted by what’s on TV or Linda’s conversation with Larry about that customer issue during lunch.
 You’ll have better results if you focus your attention on the game and not about your surroundings (sad to say, but the truth hurts sometimes).

 Candy Crush is a fun and frustrating way to kill some time, but don’t think that the lessons you learn there can’t be applied to work or life.
 That would be like missing the opportunity to get a donut/cookie/sprinkle thing and going for a 3-candy combo!